 In contrast, on the fruit side, a good option would be an orange.
 Eating an orange is better than drinking orange juice.
 You get 3.4 grams of fiber in a whole orange, which has 69 calories and 12 grams of natural sugar.
 In addition, oranges are loaded with vitamin C (64 mg) and considered a premier antioxidant, according to Johnny Bowden, PhD, CNS.
 Oranges also have “more than 170 cancer-fighting phytochemicals, and 60 flavonoids,” making it a perfect choice before or after a workout.

 In order to increase your chances of maintaining a strong, healthy body, make sure you have multiple servings of fruits and vegetables in your diet each day.
-Stay Strong!
+Eat Smart and Stay Strong!

 Bowden, J., The 150 Healthiest Foods on Earth, Fair Winds Press, 2007.